Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 * Any "floating" attachments without an associated page are migrated into the media library root folder.
 * The migration does not include temporary attachments (created when a file upload is not finished correctly).
 If any are present on the source instance, a warning is logged in the [migration protocol](./MIGRATION_PROTOCOL_REFERENCE.md).

-The following is an example of a media library created by the Migration Tool for page attachments:
+The following is an example of a media library created by the Kentico Migration Tool for page attachments:

 #### Media library "Attachments for site DancingGoat"